Ironwood Pharmaceuticals Inc. (IRWD)'s latest performance is not what we had anticipated

 Ironwood Pharmaceuticals Inc. (NASDAQ: IRWD) Trading Performance Indicators

-Ironwood Pharmaceuticals Inc. (IRWD) is currently performing well based on its current performance indicators.
-A quick ratio of 26.50 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.98.
+Check out the current performance indicators for Ironwood Pharmaceuticals Inc. (IRWD).
+In the past quarter, the stock posted a quick ratio of 26.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.88.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.99, a number that is poised to hit 0.26 in the next quarter and is forecasted to reach 1.24 in one year’s time.